Yemenia Flight 626: Passengers and crew

 There were 142 passengers and 11 crew aboard.
 Most passengers are believed to have been either Comorian or French nationals.
 There were also citizens of Canada, Ethiopia, Indonesia, Morocco, Israeli Arabs, the Philippines and Yemen on board the plane.
 An airport source has claimed that 66 of the passengers held French citizenship, but many of those could be dual French-Comorian citizens.
 Many may have been residents of Marseille, a French city with a large Comorian population, headed home for a vacation; the week of the accident marks the beginning of summer vacations for French school children.
 The two other persons on board were said to be Europeans.
 The three flight crew members were all Yemeni.
-Of the cabin crew, 3 were Yemeni, 2 were Filipino, 2 were Moroccan, 1 was Ethiopian, and 1 was Indonesian.
+Of the cabin crew, 3 were Yemeni, 2 were Moroccan, 1 was Filipino, 1 was Ethiopian, and 1 was Indonesian.

 Controversy

-The French Transport Minister Dominique Bussereau said that France had banned the plane from its territory several years prior, because "we believed it presented a certain number of irregularities in its technical equipment."
+The French Secretary of State for Transport Dominique Bussereau said that France had banned the plane from its territory several years prior, because "we believed it presented a certain number of irregularities in its technical equipment."
 However, the Yemeni Transport Minister Khaled Ibrahim Alwazir declared the plane was in line with international standards and that "comprehensive inspection" had been undertaken in Yemen with experts from Airbus.
 The Comoran community in France marched in Paris, in tribute to the victims of Flight 626.
 They also disrupted Yemenia flights, protesting in French airports against the airline's safety record and preventing passengers from boarding or checking-in.
 As a result, Yemenia indefinitely canceled all its flights to and from Marseille and all additional flights between Sana'a and Moroni.

 Burial and repatriation of bodies

 As of Tuesday, 1 December 2009, remains of nine crew members had been retrieved and arrived in Sana'a.
-The crew members found were Captain Khalid Hajeb, First Officer Ali Atif, the three Yemeni cabin crew members, the two Moroccan cabin crew members, and the Ethiopian cabin crew member.
+The crew members found were Captain Khaled Hajeb, First Officer Ali Atef, the three Yemeni cabin crew members, the two Moroccan cabin crew members, and the Ethiopian cabin crew member.
 One cabin crew member, Hamdi Wazea, was buried in Sana'a, while the other Yemenis who were found were buried in Aden.
 The bodies of the Moroccans were sent to Morocco, while the Ethiopian was sent to Addis Ababa.
-The crew members who had not been found included Yemeni engineer Ali Salem, the two Filipino cabin crew members, and the Indonesian cabin crew members.
+The crew members who had not been found included Yemeni engineer Ali Salem, the Filipino cabin crew member, and the Indonesian cabin crew member.
 In the last two days leading to 1 December, 54 bodies were buried in Moroni.